4240-Group-8/vr-skeet-shooting/README.md

 Create skeet discs, throw them through the hoops, and shoot them before they hit the ground!
 Make the hoops appear by starting the timer.
 Time slows down when a disc goes through the hoop, and resumes when it is destroyed.
 You have 30s to score as many points as possible.
 Try to beat your high score.
 The crowd is watching you!
+The right hand can only grab the gun, and will grab it regardless of how far it is.
+The left hand can only grab discs.

 ### Controls
 ![Controls](Controls.png)